A picture of Svínafellsjökull glacier a part of a Vatnajökull National Park day tour option.

 Option 2: an adventurous hike on the glacier

-Activities abound on Vatnajökull glacier, including snowmobiling and super jeep rides.
+Activities abound on Vatnajökull glacier, including snowmobiling and super jeep rides, making it easy to setup a Vatnajökull National Park day tour.
 However, the best way to really get to know the ice and its nuances is to take it slowly, so covering the ground on foot on a guided glacier hike is an irresistible option.
 Glaciers can be dangerous environments for those who don’t know them well, but accompanied by one of our experts you can have the confidence to stride forward over the ice.

 Your glacier hike adventure begins with a safety briefing and distribution of helmets, crampons and ice axes, all essential tools when you’re on the ice.
 In all, you’ll walk around 5 to 7km on a three-hour odyssey that immerses you in this wondrous landscape.
 Peer into blue crevasses, study ice streaked with volcanic ash and take in the dazzling panorama.
 Afterwards, get a different perspective with a stroll on nearby Diamond Beach or one of our boat trips.

-Visiting an ice cave in Vatnajökull glacier is only an option during winter and is an unbelievable experience.
+An ice cave visit in Vatnajökull glacier is only an option during winter and is an unbelievable experience.

 Option 3: discover a winter wonderland